-- Boil the amount of water inside your kettle that you exactly need.
+- Boil water inside your kettle in the right amount that you exactly need.
 That will minimize your chance of keeping any leftover water in your kitchen appliance.

-- Try to maintain the cleaning process of your electric kettle regularly.
+- Try to ensure consistent cleaning of your electric kettle.

-- Prefer distilled water rather than mineral water to clean your kettle.
+- Prefer distilled clean water rather than mineral water to clean your kettle.

 An electric kettle is a common tool that most of us have in our kitchen.
-However, the situation can be troublesome unless you clean the dirt inside your kettle properly with the right methods.
+However, the situation can be troublesome unless you use the ideal cleaning solution and clean the dirt inside your kettle properly.
 So take care of your electric kettle and enjoy your hazy winter morning with a refreshing hot drink.